StandingIntermediate

 Modifications

-• Shorten stance
+• Shorten the stance

 Variations